-Pink snapper Acceptable

-Goldband snapper Acceptable

-Spangled emperor

-Unacceptable (North Gascoyne) Acceptable (South Gascoyne)

-Estimates of fishing mortality (based on data from 2007/08) indicate localised depletion of spangled emperor was occurring north of Point Maud outside of the sanctuary zones.

-New management initiatives (2014/15)

-The Gascoyne Demersal Scalefish Management Plan 2010 (the Plan) was implemented on 1 November 2010, superseding the Shark Bay Snapper Management Plan 1994.
+Pink snapper Acceptable Goldband snapper Acceptable Spangled emperor Unacceptable (North Gascoyne) Acceptable (South Gascoyne) Estimates of fishing mortality (based on data from 2007/08) indicate localised depletion of spangled emperor was occurring north of Point Maud outside of the sanctuary zones.
+The estimated boat-based catch of spangled emperor in 2013/14 had decreased by approximately 21% on the estimated catch in 2011/12.
+New management initiatives (2015/16) The Gascoyne Demersal Scalefish Management Plan 2010 (the Plan) was implemented on 1 November 2010, superseding the Shark Bay Snapper Management Plan 1994.
 The Plan provides the Department with the ability to manage all demersal scalefish stocks in the Gascoyne Coast Bioregion.
 Phase one of the Plan has been implemented, and includes a formal entitlement system, in the form of individual transferable quota, for pink snapper.
 A second form of formal entitlement is required to be introduced into the Plan to explicitly regulate the take of all other demersal scalefish species.
 The development of an entitlement framework with the capacity to regulate catches of these other 'non-pink snapper' scalefish species that can work in combination with the existing ITQ system for pink snapper is scheduled for implementation in 2015.
+The GDSF underwent Marine Stewardship Council preassessment in 2013.
+External Factors